yatel-bi/wiki_content_backup/web/drafts.rst

 - Store your data in all the mayors vendors (Drizzle, Firebird Microsoft SQL Server, MySQL, Oracle, PostgreSQL, SQLite and Sybase) [0]_
-- Powerd by Python
+- Powered by Python
 - Allows the creation of user-profile-distance-based networks and their multidimensional analysis through a process of exploration

 Usages:

-- Use as library: Integrate your Python app with Yatel, also you can take advantage of python intercative mode for fast data analisis
+- Use as library: Integrate your Python app with Yatel, also you can take advantage of Python interactive mode for fast data analysis.
-- Remote DB: Deploy yatel as remote MNOlap and comunicate with agnostic json based query language from any tecnology.
+- Remote DB: Deploy yatel as remote MNOLAP and comunicate with agnostic JSON based query language from any tecnology.
-- Yatel Dashboard: Use the yatel analitics dashboard to analize your data using a user friendly interface
+- Yatel Dashboard: Use the Yatel analitics dashboard to analize your data with a user friendly interface.

   ..
 [0] http://www.drizzle.org/ | http://www.firebirdsql.org/ |